HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 • Gender - More common in boys.

-• The child may also get infected due to passive factors such as smoking, craniofacial abnormalities, and bottle feeding.
+The child may also get infected due to passive factors such as smoking, craniofacial abnormalities, and bottle feeding.

-Some other common risk factors of acute otitis media are a frequent infection of the respiratory tract, prolonged use of the bottle for feeding, nasal allergy, congenital disability like cleft palate, etc. However, recurrent acute otitis media is seen more commonly in pacifier users, who are usually fed supine, or in whom the first episode of acute otitis media occurred more than six months ago.
+Some other common risk factors of acute otitis media are frequent infection of the respiratory tract, prolonged use of the bottle for feeding, nasal allergy, congenital disability like cleft palate, etc. However, recurrent acute otitis media is seen more commonly in pacifier users, who are usually fed supine or in whom the first episode of acute otitis media occurred more than six months ago.
 In addition, acute otitis media is most common in the winter season.

 What Is the Incidence and Prevalence Rate of Otitis Media?

 The prevalence of acute otitis media is annually reported and declared mostly in July and December, where children under five years are most commonly affected.
-It has been said that the prevalence of acute otitis media varies from 2 to 25 %, chronic suppurative otitis media from 5 to 35 %.
+It has been said that the prevalence of acute otitis media varies from 2 to 25 % and chronic suppurative otitis media from 5 to 35 %.
 The prevalence rate of acute otitis media in India is about 15 to 20 %, and chronic suppurative otitis media is 5 to 8 %.
-The preponderance of otitis media is high worldwide, and it is the primary causative factor of impaired hearing in developing countries.
+The prevalence of otitis media is high worldwide, and it is the primary causative factor of impaired hearing in developing countries.

 What Are the Clinical Manifestations of Otitis Media?